Voluntary Program for Large Cases - FAQ

 9. Can I rescind my agreement if I no longer wish to participate in the Program?

-No. A party cannot unilaterally rescind his or her agreement to participate in the program.
+No. A party cannot unilaterally rescind his or her agreement to participate in the program once the stipulation is executed.
 However, if all parties agree in writing, parties may discontinue their participation in the program.
 If arbitrators have already been appointed, they may choose to withdraw from the case if parties agree to discontinue participation.
 Parties will remain responsible for any fees already accrued pursuant to the program stipulation.
 Parties are also responsible for complying with any contractual provisions entered into with any arbitrator.

 10. How are the Program procedures different from the standard FINRA procedures?